Architecture

 Akretic sits between assistants, enterprise data, and connected tools.

-Supported paths evaluate policy outside the model, filter restricted retrieval before model context release, route sensitive actions through approvals, and record material decisions in an evidence trail.
+Target paths evaluate policy outside the model, filter restricted retrieval before model context release, route sensitive actions through approvals, and record material decisions in an evidence trail.

 $ assistant request